Melilot: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-- For internal use, the recommended dose is 1 to 5 mg of coumarin per day, delivered as a melilot preparation. - As an infusion, the recommended dose is 1 to 1.2 g per infusion, 1 to 2 times a day. - As a dry extract, the recommended dose is 250 mg, 3 times a day.
+- For internal use, the recommended dose is 1 to 5 mg of coumarin per day, administered as a melilot preparation. - As an infusion, the recommended dose is 1 to 1.2 g per infusion, 1 to 2 times per day. - As a dry extract, the recommended dose is 250 mg, 3 times per day.

 Interactions